Aegiq/lightworks/README.md

 2) We aim to follow the Google Python style guide (https://google.github.io/styleguide/pyguide.html) including their proposed doc strings format.
 3) The exisiting unit tests should be used to ensure the core functionality of Lightworks remains intact.
 Additionally, any new features should ideally include a set of tests.
 4) Type hints are used throughout the code to indicate the expected inputs and return for each class and function within Lightworks.
 These are also used for generating the Sphinx documentation.
-5) Ideally a line limit of 80 is used across the code.
+5) Where possible, a line limit of 80 is used across the code.